andgineer/sorokin.engineer/posts/en/_posts/2019-02-28-serious_training_endurance_athlets_rob_sleamaker_ray_browning.md

 The goal - aerobic training in the game mode, the use of other sports for a change.

-5 minutes warm up, 5 hitch.
+5 minutes warm up, 5 cool down.

 You can as a warm-up for intervals or speed or power.